Mind Spirit Soul

 How our childhood impacts us in ways we aren’t aware:

 Every individual is affected by their past.
 Whether we recognize them or not.
-And I make such a strong statement because I experiment on many things I speak on.
+I make such a strong statement because I experiment on the things I speak about.
 Because I don’t want to have spoken confidently on something that wasn’t proven.

 Anyway, this diagram represents your spirit.
 It is the essence/side of you that gets influenced/affected through the things you experience, or the projections you internalize from other people/external factors- which in short is your spirit.